MySQL provides two authentication plugins that implement SHA-256 hashing for user account passwords:

-The MySQL 5.7 client library and client programs are compiled using OpenSSL.
-MySQL can be compiled using either OpenSSL or yaSSL (see Section 6.4, “OpenSSL Versus yaSSL”), and
+The MySQL 5.7 client library and client programs are compiled using OpenSSL, not yaSSL.

 The MySQL 8.0 or higher server to which you wish to connect is configured to support RSA (using the RSA configuration procedure given later in this section).

 RSA support has these characteristics, where all aspects that pertain to the server side require a MySQL 8.0 or higher server: